 Banjo-Kazooie is a fantastic adventure game by Rare.
 Many fans rejoiced when the iconic bear and bird duo joined the battle in Super Smash Bros.
 Ultimate.

 This hungry shark just suddenly appears out of nowhere when you decide to take a swim at the harmless-looking beach.
-Suddenly music similar to Jaws starts and this toothy shark starts swimming towards you.
+Suddenly music similar to Jaws starts, and this toothy shark starts swimming toward you.
 If he catches you, he takes some of your life.
 Many kids around the world were likely spooked by this unexpected baddie.